Pearson-Higher-Ed/design/c/layout/v1.0.0-beta.4/index.md

       2. In addition to the tags, you can add additional descriptions to the sections.

           This is typically not necessary for simple layouts, especially if there is only 1 of each type of tag.
 However, if there are duplicated sections (like two navigation regions) then an additional description (an "ARIA" label) is helpful.
 For example, you may have "site" for the main page navigation then "pagination" for page navigation at the bottom of the page.
+Speak with a developer if you're unsure about duplicate regions.
     contents:
       - type: wide image
         src: ./assets/regions.png